npgall/cqengine/README.md

 ## Grouping and Aggregation (GROUP BY, SUM...) ##

-CQEngine has been designed with support for grouping and aggregation in mind, but note that this is not built into the CQEngine library itself, because CQEngine is designed to integrate with Java 8 `Stream`s and lambda expressions.
-So the best approach for grouping or aggregating results, depends on the version of Java in use.
+CQEngine has been designed with support for grouping and aggregation in mind, but note that this is not built into the CQEngine library itself, because CQEngine is designed to integrate with Java 8+ `Stream`s.
+This allows CQEngine results to be grouped, aggregated, and transformed in flexible ways using lambda expressions.

-### Java version 8 or later - streams and lambda expressions ###

-When CQEngine is run on Java 8, a CQEngine `ResultSet` can be converted into a Java 8 `Stream`, which will allow CQEngine results to be grouped, aggregated, and transformed in flexible ways using lambda expressions.
+CQEngine `ResultSet` can be converted into a Java 8 `Stream` by calling `ResultSet.stream()`.

-Thus on Java 8 CQEngine can provide efficient query evaluation leveraging indexes, and then lambda expressions can be used to group or aggregate results.
-This would dramatically outperform a lambda expression alone, which simply filtered the collection.
+Note that Streams are **evaluated via filtering** and they do not avail of CQEngine indexes.
+So **for best performance, as much of the overall query as possible should be encapsulated in the CQEngine query**, as opposed to in lamba expressions in the stream.
+This combination would dramatically outperform a stream and lambda expression alone, which simply filtered the collection.

-Here's how to transform a CQEngine `ResultSet` into a Java 8 `Stream`, to compute the distinct set of Colors of cars which match a CQEngine query.
-For the complete example and more details, see [Streams](documentation/Streams.md).
+Here's how to transform a `ResultSet` into a `Stream`, to compute the distinct set of Colors of cars which match a CQEngine query.
 ```java
 public static void main(String[] args) {
     IndexedCollection<Car> cars = new ConcurrentIndexedCollection<>();